bird-house/pyramid-phoenix/docs/source/user_guide.rst

 **Phoenix**

-Enter the password of the Phoenix user.
+Enter the Phoenix password:

+username: guest
+Password: demo

+If you are an adminstartor:

+unsername: admin
+Password: ****** ( enter the pheonix password )

 Phoneix login might not be available.

 **OpenID**